Easter is April 1st!

 4. Washing each other’s feet and participating in a Christian Passover meal.

-(Passover begins this year April 10th and lasts until April 18th.)
+(Passover begins Friday, March 30th and lasts until April 7th.)

 This is my kiddos absolute favorite thing we do during the Easter season.
 It takes some time to prepare so we usually celebrate the weekend before Easter or last year we even did it after Easter.
 Ann Voskamp has a beautiful step by step guide that we follow.
 It is perfect for the whole family!